solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_03_Python_Language_Support.md

 ### Further information

 Microsoft has a tutorial on one of the popular applications of Azure Database for PostgreSQL Flexible Server, using Python.
-See [building a Python web application with Flask or Django with Azure Database for PostgreSQL](https://learn.microsoft.com/azure/app-service/tutorial-python-postgresql-app?tabs=flask%2Cwindows&pivots=azure-portal) for more information.
+See [building a Python web application with Flask or Django with Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/app-service/tutorial-python-postgresql-app?tabs=flask%2Cwindows&pivots=azure-portal) for more information.

 ### Cleanup